Phallus: Ancient Scandinavia

+China

+Neolithic stone phallus, c.
+5000–3000 BCE.
+Xing'an County Museum, Guangxi, China.

+Within the Daoist tradition of fangzhongshu (房中術, "arts of the bedchamber"), the male sexual organ was understood as the vehicle of yang essence, whose proper management, including the retention of semen, was considered essential to health, longevity, and spiritual cultivation.
+Every act of sexual union was regarded as cosmologically significant, each interaction between yin and yang carrying both physical and spiritual consequences.
+The earliest surviving texts on these practices were discovered among the silk and bamboo manuscripts unearthed at the Mawangdui tombs in Hunan Province in 1973, dating to the Western Han dynasty (before 168 BCE).

 Japan

-The Mara Kannon Shrine (麻羅観音) in Nagato, Yamaguchi prefecture is one of many fertility shrines in Japan that still exist today.
-Also present in festivals such as the Danjiri Matsuri (だんじり祭) in Kishiwada, Osaka prefecture, the Kanamara Matsuri in Kawasaki, and the Hōnen Matsuri (豊年祭, Harvest Festival) in Komaki, Aichi Prefecture, though historically phallus adoration was more widespread.
+The Mara Kannon Shrine (麻羅観音) in Nagato, Yamaguchi Prefecture is one of many fertility shrines in Japan that still exist today.
+Also present in festivals such as the Danjiri Matsuri (だんじり祭) in Kishiwada, Osaka Prefecture, the Kanamara Matsuri in Kawasaki, and the Hōnen Matsuri (豊年祭, Harvest Festival) in Komaki, Aichi Prefecture, though historically phallus adoration was more widespread.